Rick Hart (businessman)

 Rick Hart is a Western Australian businessman and former president of the Fremantle Football Club.
 Hart commenced retail trading in 1975, and has since been involved in a number of retail start-ups including Rick Hart Group, Kitchen HQ and Hart & Co.
-He also was Chairman of Renaissance Minerals Limited (2010-2013) during its initial public offering.
+He also was chairman of Renaissance Minerals (2010-2013) during its initial public offering.

 Early life

 Hart was born in Merredin, Western Australia in 1944, and grew up on a rural property where his mother and father owned a general store.
 His early life was spent in the country, tractor harvesting and playing a wide range of sports.
 Upon graduation from Merredin high school, Hart's initial ambition was to be a journalist, and he applied for a cadetship at The West Australian.
 Being unsuccessful, he sought an internship at Dalgety.
 Successfully gaining employment, Hart moved to Perth, marking his first experience within the retail sector, specialising in wholesale wine and spirits for the next fourteen years.
 After Dalgety, Hart entered the horse racing industry as a bookmaker (1989-1992) with his first standing role being at the Albenear Races under the employment of his friend's father.